Network-Sec/CC-Search/README.md

 One crawl, the `WARC` files, is about `200GB` in size, some are smaller, some are larger.
 That's the reason we can't search directly inside the WARC files.

 ## Rate Limit
 Common Crawl is chronically overloaded, mainly due to AI / LLM development (so I've heard).
 That why switches like `--year` and `--only` were created, to limit the search on specific indexes.
-The script also `caches` the `index` files, be sure to keep it that way, or you'll be blocked fast.
+The script also `caches` the `index` name files, be sure to keep it that way, or you'll be blocked fast.
+(I played with caching the real index files but.. it doesn't make much sense, they're too big.
+You can download the WARC right away instead of going this intermediate step, at least that's been my way.)

 Other scripts don't respect the harsh limits of `common crawl` and thus are slow, resp. don't deliver at all.